Imogen is from West Dorset in the UK. She loves to write about vegetarian food, nature, and the environment.

-This pretty little bird is fairly common in our gardens and in the countryside, often seen in small groups feeding on seed heads, especially thistles, on a late summers day and building up some fat reserves before the winter sets in.
+This pretty little bird is fairly common in our gardens and in the countryside, often seen in small groups feeding on seed heads, especially thistles, on a late summer's day and building up some fat reserves before the winter sets in.
 Its striking gold and black bars and red face make it easy to recognise.
 Goldfinches are partially migrant, heading south for the winter and returning when the weather warms up.

 There are many beautifully coloured finches, but the most colourful in Britain is the bullfinch.
-This cheeky little chap is known for nipping the buds off of fruit bushes and trees, but they are not as common as they used to be, and nowadays do quite well out of of bird feeders in gardens, so are not really such a menace.
+This cheeky little chap is known for nipping the buds off of fruit bushes and trees, but they are not as common as they used to be, and nowadays do quite well out of bird feeders in gardens, so are not really such a menace.

 The Blue Tit

 A dainty little bird that is common on our bird feeders, the blue tit is recognisable by its blue cap and yellow chest.
-They are smaller, and slightly more shy than the closely related great tit (pictured below).
+They are smaller, and slightly more shy than the closely related great tit (described below).

-They enjoy seeds, nuts and fatballs on the bird table.
+They enjoy seeds, nuts, and fatballs on the bird table.

 The Great Tit

 The great tit is larger and more brightly coloured than the blue tit, although quite similar in appearance, it has bolder black markings and no blue.
 It is a gregarious little bird, and one of the most common seen on bird feeders.
-They enjoy nuts, seeds and fatballs on the bird table.
+They enjoy nuts, seeds, and fatballs on the bird table.